David Leach

 Fatal Tide: When the Race of a Lifetime Goes Wrong, his first book, examines the attraction and peril of extreme sports—and the fallout from the first fatality at a North American adventure race.
 It was published in spring 2008 by Penguin Canada and won the Special Jury Mention at the Banff Mountain Book Awards.

-He is currently working on projects related to interactive storytelling, extended-reality technologies, and serious games; teaching narrative nonfiction and interactive writing; communal and utopian studies; and environmental storytelling and the Climate Disaster Project.
+He is currently the Director of the Digital Storytelling & Social Simulation Lab at UVic and working on projects related to interactive storytelling, extended-reality technologies, and serious games; teaching narrative nonfiction and interactive writing; communal and utopian studies; and environmental storytelling and the Climate Disaster Project.